Hay

 for only 6 horses at a time.
 Because of the tremendous need, we

-in order to continue our rescue work.
-In the future, we would
+must seek out foster homes in order to continue our rescue work.

-like to have our own shelter with slightly larger facilities.
+In the future, we would like to have our own shelter with slightly

-reach our goal.
+will help us reach our goal.

 THANK